Using Threads to Run Code Simultaneously

 Rust attempts to mitigate the negative effects of using threads, but programming in a multithreaded context still takes careful thought and requires a code structure that is different from that in programs running in a single thread.

 Programming languages implement threads in a few different ways, and many operating systems provide an API the language can call for creating new threads.
 The Rust standard library uses a 1:1 model of thread implementation, whereby a program uses one operating system thread per one language thread.
 There are crates that implement other models of threading that make different tradeoffs to the 1:1 model.
+(Rust’s async system, which we will see in the next chapter, provides another approach to concurrency as well.)

 Creating a New Thread with spawn